When Your Mind Won't Rest

 How IFS Therapy for Anxiety Works

 Anxiety therapy with IFS does not begin by trying to make the anxiety stop.
-It begins by getting to know the anxious part, its concerns, its history, and what it believes would happen if it lowered its guard for a moment.
+It begins by turning toward it — getting curious about what it is carrying, what it fears would happen if it lowered its guard, and what it has been working so hard to prevent.

 Session Details and Fees

 Individual sessions are 90 minutes.
 Online sessions are $170.
 In-person sessions at my North Sydney office are $210.
 Health fund rebates are available through Bupa, Medibank, HCF, ahm, and ARHG.
 No GP referral is required.
-A free 15-minute intro call is available to anyone considering therapy.

 How to Begin